 - Sweat.
 If a cat has active sweat glands, friction can occur more quickly, causing skin tags to appear.

 - Obesity.
-Overweight cats are more prone to sweating, as are cats who have lost lots of weight and are left with excess skin.
+Overweight cats are more prone to sweating, as are cats who have lost weight and have excess skin.

 - Old age.
-Similarly to excess skin due to weight loss, older cats lose the elasticity in their skin.
-This causes it to be looser and more likely to rub against itself.
-Therefore, older cats are more likely to develop skin tags.
+Seniors lose elasticity in their skin.
+This causes the skin to be looser and more likely to rub against itself.

 - Diabetes.
-While this is a relatively unexplored area of research, there are links between skin tags and diabetes – specifically, diabetes associated with insulin resistance.
+While this is a relatively unexplored research area, there are links between skin tags and diabetes – specifically, diabetes associated with insulin resistance.

 - Genetics.
 It’s unknown whether particular cat breeds are more prone to skin tags, but cats whose parents have lots of them are more likely to develop skin tags.

-So, while there are a large number of reasons why a cat will develop skin tags, some animals don’t get them at all.
-And if you have a long-haired cat breed, you might never find them thanks to its thick mass of fur.
+So, while there are many reasons why a cat will develop skin tags, some animals don’t get them at all.
+And if you have a long-haired cat breed, you might never find them due to the thick mass of fur.

 Are Skin Tags on Cats Harmful?

-Most skin tags don’t contain cancerous cells, meaning they’re harmless.
+Skin tags don’t contain cancerous cells, meaning they’re harmless.
 They tend to be an isolated feature on a cat and are rarely an indication of illness or disease.
 That being said, there is a small chance that a skin tag can develop because of insulin resistance.
-This is the worst-case scenario.

-Skin tags can be uncomfortable, however.
+Skin tags can be uncomfortable.
 If they develop in an area prone to friction, frequent rubbing can occur, making the skin tag and surrounding area sore.
-Skin tags, if caught or snagged, can also bleed and take a while to heal.
+Skin tags, if caught or snagged, can also bleed and take time to heal.

-Facial skin tags can pose a problem, too.
-If they are on the eyelids or close to the eyes in general, a cat’s vision can become impaired.
-Similarly, skin tags around the mouth can make it difficult for a cat to eat.
-Skin tags of this nature might need to be looked at by a veterinarian, who might suggest removing them altogether to improve your pet’s quality of life.
+Facial skin tags can pose a problem.
+If they are on the eyelids or close to the eyes, a cat’s vision can become impaired.
+Similarly, irritated skin tags around the mouth can make it difficult for a cat to eat.
+Skin tags of this nature might need to be looked at by a veterinarian, who might suggest removing them to improve your cat’s quality of life.

-Skin tags are not contagious, so coming into contact with an affected cat will not pass any type of disease or illness onto you or other pets.
+Skin tags are not contagious, so coming into contact with them will not pass on disease or illness to other pets.

 How to Remove A Cat’s Skin Tag